SQLServerIO/TPCCBench/README.txt

 --StaggerLoad=0         Stagger Client load where {0} is the number of seconds to delay each Client

 --Loops=1               Number of fixed loops to execute per Client.
-This overrides the \m: switch
+This overrides the --Minutes switch

+--Minutes=1             Time to run this test

 --Heartbeat             Log to Heartbeat table to track replication latency.